LightBitsLabs/los-csi/docs/src/workload_deployment/helm/snapshot_and_clones_workload_helm.md

 helm uninstall lb-csi-workload-snaps-pvc-from-pvc
 ```

-In order to verify that all resources are deleted the following command should return no entry:
+In order to verify that all resources are deleted, the following command should return no entry:

 ```bash
 kubectl get pv,pvc,pod | grep pvc-from-pvc